osmhpi/pinpoint/README.md

 		2.87523996 seconds time elapsed ( +- 1.09% )

-Note, the `--` seperating arguments from workload call can be skipped, if the workload has no arguments that might be mistaken by POSIX `getopt` as arguments to `tegraenergyperf`.
+Note, the `--` seperating arguments from workload call can be skipped, if the workload has no arguments that might be mistaken by POSIX `getopt` as arguments to `pinpoint`.
 If you want to play safe, include the seperator.

 #### Selecting Counters, Trimming Your Time Range

 Sometimes your workload might have a known warm-up phase, or keeps the system in a specific energy-state after execution.
-In case you want to account for these effects, `tegraenergyperf` allows you to.
+In case you want to account for these effects, `pinpoint` allows you to.

 Roughly same call as above, but this time only CPU and GPU are sampled.
 Additionally, the measurement is started 100ms after child process creation and kept running for 3s.
 Between last sample and start of a new run, there is a 5s delay.

-	$ tegraenergyperf -e CPU,GPU -r 4 -i 250 -b -100 -a 3000 -d 5000 -- ./heatmap 1000 1000 1000 random.csv
+	$ pinpoint -e CPU,GPU -r 4 -i 250 -b -100 -a 3000 -d 5000 -- ./heatmap 1000 1000 1000 random.csv
 	Tegra energy counter stats for './heatmap 1000 1000 1000 random.csv':
 	[interval: 250ms, before: -100 ms, after: 3000 ms, delay: 5000 ms, runs: 4]